 - String tension is not enough for professional gaming or tournaments

-Apart from this, the racquet is a perfect match for doubles game considering wide hit area, comfortable grip, and lightweight construction.
+Apart from this, the racket is a perfect match for doubles game considering wide hit area, comfortable grip, and lightweight construction.
 Overall, it’s a nice buy for beginners and intermediate players in a doubles game.

 Less cross-sectional area of the head frame pierces easily through the air, giving that extra speed.
 The shaft is stiff yet flexible to an extent absorbs energy during an impact, and also acts as a powerhouse when hard swings are played with the unmatched repulsiveness.